-21I ran this experiment in January 2021.
+&lt;sup>23I ran this experiment in January 2021.
 The study protocol closely follows the main experiment.
 As before, the sample broadly represents the US population, and treatment assignment is balanced across covariates (see Appendix A).
 The results are robust to excluding potentially inattentive responses (misunderstanding of the instructions, survey-taking fatigue, "speeders"; see Appendix B.2).

-an incentivized way.
-Thus, I know how many tasks the workers (would) complete for both piece-rates.
+both piece-rates.
 Spectators are informed about this procedure.

-As before, they make merit judgments in eight scenarios of which seven are hypothetical and allow me to freely vary the counterfactual effort choice of worker B (contingent response method).
+As before, spectators make merit judgments in eight scenarios of which the first seven are hypothetical (contingent response method).
 Spectators do not know which of the eight scenarios is real so that all of their decisions are probabilistically incentivized.
 The first three scenarios are taken from the main experiment and are presented in random order.
-Here, the advantaged worker A completes more tasks than the disadvantaged worker B, that is, 50 to 0 tasks (e = 0%), 45 to 5 tasks (e = 10%), or 35 to 15 tasks (e = 30%).22 The next four scenarios are randomly generated and will be used in Section 6.
+Here, the advantaged worker A completes more tasks than the disadvantaged worker B, that is, 50 to 0 tasks (e = 0%), 45 to 5 tasks (e = 10%), or 35 to 15 tasks (e = 30%).
+The next four scenarios are randomly generated and will be used in Section 6.

 Spectators are randomized into one of three experimental conditions.
 The conditions vary whether and what spectators learn about what the disadvantaged worker would have done in the advantaged environment.
 Table 4 provides an overview of all effort scenarios and experimental conditions.